Taizé PRAYER SERVICEs

 Brother John of Taizé

-What CAN I EXPECT IF I ATTEND?
+What CAN I EXPECT?

 At St. Hugh, our Taizé services feature songs led by our music director, prayers and scripture read by our rector, and interludes for silent contemplation supported by therapeutic harp music.
 It differs from the feel and format of our traditional Sunday services - there is no preaching, no effort to teach, and no Eucharist (communion).
 The lights are dimmed and candles are lit.
 Our Taizé prayer services offer a simple and peaceful space to gather, reflect, and be still.